 Intensive Treatment for Childhood Anxiety and OCD

-In the latest study, 22 children with OCD received ERP treatment twice daily for five days.
+In the latest study, 22 children with OCD received exposure and response prevention (ERP) treatment twice daily for five days.
 The treatment emphasized teaching children and parents how to conduct ERP independently after they returned home.
-Symptoms were assessed at four time points: baseline, four weeks later at pre-treatment, one week after the intensive five-day treatment, and at three-month follow up.
+Symptoms were assessed at four time points: baseline, four weeks later at pretreatment, one week after the intensive five-day treatment, and at three-month follow-up.

-Changes on the primary outcome measure, clinician severity ratings on the Anxiety Disorders Interview Schedule for Children and secondary measures, indicate that OCD symptoms remained stable from the evaluation to baseline and improved significantly from baseline to follow up.
-Moreover, parental accommodation of OCD decreased significantly from baseline to post-treatment and from post-treatment to follow up.
+Changes on the primary outcome measure, clinician severity ratings on the Anxiety Disorders Interview Schedule for Children, and secondary measures indicate that OCD symptoms remained stable from the evaluation to baseline and improved significantly from baseline to follow-up.
+Moreover, parental accommodation of OCD decreased significantly from baseline to posttreatment and from posttreatment to follow-up.

 Learn more about the 5-day Intensive Treatment for Pediatric Anxiety and Obsessive Compulsive Disorder (PDF).